Title: Assistant /Associate Professor – Faculty Position in Electrical and Computer Engineering

 The successful candidate will be expected to contribute to research & scholarship through extramural funding, high quality publications, impact as measured through citations, and national recognition as through honorific awards.
 In the area of teaching, successful candidate will share a deep commitment to effective instruction at the undergraduate and graduate levels, development of innovative courses and mentoring of students in research, outreach and professional development.
 Successful candidates will also be expected to broaden participation among members of under-represented groups; demonstrate through their research, teaching, and/or public engagement the richness of diversity in the learning experience; integrate multicultural experiences into instructional methods and research tools; leadership in developing pedagogical techniques designed to meet the needs of diverse learning styles and intellectual interests.

-- Completion of all requirements for a Ph.D. in Electrical Engineering or a closely related field by the time of the appointment.
-Equivalent foreign degrees are acceptable.
+- Completion of all requirements for a Ph.D. in Electrical Engineering or a closely

 - Research credentials in Electrical Engineering.